john-cd/rust_howto/bk/src/language/modules.md

 [![book-rust-by-example-visibility-rules][book-rust-by-example-visibility-rules-badge]][book-rust-by-example-visibility-rules]

-[A clear explanation of Rust's module system][rust-module-system-website]⮳
+[A clear explanation of Rust's module system][rust-module-system-website]⮳.

 ## `use` keyword {#use-keyword}